jarmokivekas/wonderfully-awful-abstractions/README.md

 ```
 > make size
 text	   data	    bss	    dec	    hex	filename
- 176	      0	      0	    176	     b0	build/02-blink-avr-libc-sane.elf
+ 176	      0	      0	    176	     b0	build/02-blink-avr-libc.elf

 ```

-Once again, we are reaching the limit of how much the code can be optimized with the tools that are in use.
-Next!

 # Generating (Dis)Assembly

+In order to make more optimizations, it's helpful to have a better visibility into the machine code that is being generated.
 There are several good ways for generating assembly from C source code.
-One option is to pass the `-S` (capital s) flag to `avr-gcc`, which will cause the command to output mnemonic assembly instructions instad of machine code.
+One option is to pass the `-S` (capital s) flag to `avr-gcc`, which will cause the command to output mnemonic assembly instructions instead of machine code.
+This is useful, since the assembly listing produced by `avr-gcc -S ...` can be altered manually, and then complied into a binary.

 Another excellent option is to produce disassembly output using `avr-objdump`.
 Some useful flags are `-Mintel`,  `--source`, and `--disassemble-all`.
+In this project disassembly listing are produced using the command

+    `avr-objdump --disassemble-all {input-file}  >  {output-file}`

-The output of `avr-objdump` can be made even more verbose if the file being disassembled was compiled with debuggig symbols, i.e. the `-g` flag in gcc.
+The output of `avr-objdump` can be made even more verbose if the file being disassembled was compiled with debugging symbols, i.e. the `-g` flag in gcc.
+The `--source` flag will create a listing with C code intermixed with the disassembly listing.

 By disassembling the machine code into something more (but maybe not quite?) human readable, we can find what actually makes our latest binary to be 176 bytes in size.

 # Dissection

+This section takes a deeper look at the disassembly of the avr-libc implementation of th e blink program.

+    build/02-blink-avr-libc.disasm: build/02-blink-avr-libc.elf
+        avr-objdump -D $< > $@

+The bulk of the disassembly listing are tabs separated file with the following fileds:

+ - memory address, e.g `5c:`
+ - raw hex representation of the machine code instruction, e.g. `0c 94 3e 00`
+ - mnemonic representation of the machine code instruction, e.g. `jmp 0x7c`
+ - a automatically generated comment, usually address labels, of decimal representation of hexadecimal values in the mnemonic instruction field.

+## The Interrupt Vector Table

-Looking at the very start of the file, starting at offset 0x00, there is a section labeled `<__vectors>` For the sake of brevity, the entire section is not listed below, but save for the first instruction, they are all `jmp 0x7c`.
+Looking at the very start of disassembly the file, starting at offset adress `0`, there is a section labeled `<__vectors>` For the sake of brevity, the entire section is not listed below, but save for the first instruction, they are all `jmp 0x7c`.
 That's an unconditional jump to address `0x7c`.

 ```
 00000000 <__vectors>: